Haplotype Diversity in Africa

 The goal of this article (if you recall) was to demonstrate the difference in genetic diversity inside and outside of Africa, and as we just mentioned above, haplotype blocks are well suited to doing so.
 So consider a certain section of the human genome: the gene CYP2D6.
 This gene refers to a region of about 6,000 bp on chromosome 22, roughly 80% of the way along its 50-million bp length.
 The CYP2D6 gene is of particular interest in genomics because the enzyme it encodes is involved in the metabolism of about 25% of commonly prescribed drugs [8].
 For the sake of this article it is of no special interest – we could have chosen any region of the genome – but it is worth mentioning that protein-coding regions such as these are thought to be less diverse than the remainder (and majority) of the genome.

 The following visualisations are based on the combined 1KGP/Bixbio dataset of 2,816 individuals.
 From this data there are 377 observed positions along CYP2D6 where variation occurs, and 377 alleles in total.
 Of the non-major alleles at these sites, most are infrequent: only 44 occur in more than 1% of the dataset.
 By clustering the variant call patterns of individual samples, we see a few common genotypes: that is, variant calls for both chromosomes for each individual.
-With a further round of analysis we can then recover the individual haplotypes in each genotype by noting that the alleles observed in each genotype are the union of the two underlying haplotypes’ alleles, and that the true set of haplotypes must ‘sum’ to the genotypes.
+With a further round of analysis we can then recover the individual haplotypes in each genotype cluster by noting that the alleles observed in each genotype are the union of the two underlying haplotypes’ alleles, and that the true set of haplotypes must ‘sum’ to the genotypes.
 It’s important to note that, like all statistical inference, this is an approximate process – although in this case the data is relatively easy to make sense of.

-In the end this approach identifies a total of 12 haplotypes in the 5,632 genomes in the data set, across 30 ethnicities.
+In the end this approach identifies a total of 12 haplotype clusters in the 5,632 genomes in the data set, across 30 ethnicities.
 Each haplotype is defined by 6 alleles on average.
 This of course does not mean that all of the individuals treated as possessing a given copy of CYP2D6 have exactly the same sequence of that gene – the clustering process likely ignores spurious differences such as sequencing errors or very recent mutation – but it is immediately apparent which ancestral ‘version’ of CYP2D6 each individual has.

-Figure 4 shows the fraction of each ethnicity’s samples with a given haplotype (so each row sums to 1).
+Figure 4 shows the fraction of each ethnicity’s samples in a given haplotype group (so each row sums to 1).
 This figure summarises many of the points we’ve made in this article, and hopefully now does so in a more intuitive way than the statistics of previous sections.
 We see, as expected, that significantly more haplotypes – i.e., versions of the gene – exist in African subpopulations than anywhere else, and that non-African variation is by and large a subset of African variation.
 The non-African subpopulations share strikingly similar sets of haplotypes, with some divergence in Eastern Asian ethnicities.
 Compare this figure to Figure 3: it should now be clear why Africa has more distinct alleles in total, as well as many alleles not found in any other region (presumably from haplotypes unique to Africa).

 Figure 4: Haplotype frequency by ethnicity.
 Each column represents a CYP2D6 haplotype inferred from the dataset, and each cell in the heatmap shows the fraction of an ethnicity’s samples that have a copy of that haplotype.
 The values in each row sum to 1.

 The genotypes present in the dataset can be visualised in the same way, demonstrating how haplotypes might be paired together in different subpopulations.
 These genotype clusters essentially describe all of the possible versions of CYP2D6 that an individual might have (based on the small sample of healthy individuals in the dataset).
-We see 25 such genotypes,8 showing similar patterns to that of the previous figure but slightly obscuring the fact that many genotypes overlap due to shared haplotypes.
+We see 25 such clusters,8 showing similar patterns to that of the previous figure but slightly obscuring the fact that many genotypes overlap due to shared haplotypes.

 Figure 5: Genotype frequency by ethnicity.
 Each column in the figure corresponds to a pair of haplotypes from Figure 4 as observed in genomes in the dataset.
 Cells once again represent the fraction of an ethnicity’s samples with a given genotype.